-In a special The Books That Built Me salon for the Chiswick Book Festival, Harper’s Bazaar’s Helen Brocklebank will be in conversation with Sasha Wilkins, fashion journalist, former magazine editor and founder of the award-winning LibertyLondonGirl.com.
+In a special The Books That Built Me salon for the Chiswick Book Festival, Harper’s Bazaar’s Helen Brocklebank was in conversation with Sasha Wilkins, fashion journalist, former magazine editor and founder of the award-winning LibertyLondonGirl.com.
 Sasha is a social media phenomenon, with over 100,000 Twitter followers.
-Don’t miss the Festival Drinks Reception (from 6pm), plus a prize draw for all ticket-holders, a free copy of Bazaar and the chance to tell us your own Books That Built Me.
+She also attended the Festival Drinks Reception (from 6pm), and there was a prize draw for all ticket-holders and a free copy of Harper’s Bazaar.
 Supported by Bown Design and Build and others.

 St Michael & All Angels Church, £10 (or £20, to include a year’s subscription to Bazaar)

 Three sessions focussed on Women at War.
-Jane Thynne (left) and Elizabeth Buchan (right) will talk about their fictional heroines going undercover in World War II, and Elisa Segrave and Caroline Moorehead will discuss real-life wartime heroines.
+Jane Thynne (left) and Elizabeth Buchan (right) talked about their fictional heroines going undercover in World War II, and Elisa Segrave and Caroline Moorehead discussed real-life wartime heroines.
 Juliet West and Elizabeth Speller spoke about their books set in World War I in the closing session, at Chiswick Library at 6pm on Monday September 15th.

 You can still relive highlights of the 2013 Chiswick Book Festival through the 45-second Festival Flashback at chiswickbuzz.net, where you can also see in full the entertaining sessions with Philip Kerr and Jane Thynne, Rula Lenska and Adrian Teal’s Gin Lane Gazette.
 You can see pictures and the full 2013 programme here.